asan-nasa/mtR_find/README.md

 --graphical_output: default values is "no".
 If graphical output of the basic plots has to be generated, the user has to specify “yes” under graphical_output.
 If "YES" is specified, then it is also mandatory to specify a metadata file.
 This metadata file should contain the filenames as the first column and the condition/factor as the second column <br />

 ## Usage examples:
+To analyze mtsRNA with human as species name and if the current directory has all FASTQ files <br />
+python mtR_find.py hsa sRNA <br />
 To analyze mtsRNA with zebrafish as species name and if the current directory has all FASTQ files <br />
 python mtR_find.py dre sRNA <br />
 <br />